JDS Okishio: Construction and career

 Okishio was laid down at Kawasaki Heavy Industries Kobe Shipyard on 17 April 1980 and launched on 5 March 1982.
 She was commissioned on 1 March 1983, into the 2nd Submarine Group in Yokosuka.

-Participated in Hawaii dispatch training from 9 September to 3 December 1985.
+She later participated in Hawaii dispatch training from 9 September to 3 December 1985.

 From 1 July to 30 November 1987, she undergone additional equipment work on the towed sonar (S-TASS).
 This will increase her standard displacement by about 100 tonnes.

 She participated in Hawaii dispatch training from August 4 to November 5, 1988.

 On 12 March 1997, she was transferred as the 1st submarine of the 1st Submarine Group, and her homeport was transferred to Kure.

 On 29 March 2001, she was reclassified as a training submarine, her hull number changed to TSS-3603, and she was transferred to the Fleet Submarine 1st Training Submarine.

 She was decommissioned on 4 March 2003.